 Sharp or Stabbing Pain: This is the kind of pain you don’t want to feel.
 If you experience sudden, sharp pain, especially around your joints or in a specific muscle, it could indicate injury or overuse.
 This pain is a warning from your body to stop immediately.

-2. Why Pain is a Part of the Muscle-Building Process
+Why Delayed Onset Muscle Soreness is a Part of the Muscle-Building Process

-When you lift weights, you're creating small tears in your muscle fibers.
+When you lift weights during weight training, you’re creating small tears in your muscle fibers.
 These tears are then repaired by your body, a process called muscle protein synthesis.
 During the repair process, your muscles rebuild themselves stronger and larger.
 This is what leads to muscle growth.
 However, this repair process is not entirely painless.

 -